RazvanBerbece/go_worker_template/README.md

 Comes with:
 - containerised MySQL image
-- service composition via `docker-compose.yml` with all services
+- 1-command service composition for all services, external and Go alike: [docker-compose.yml](./docker-compose.yml)
-- CI pipeline to run in GitHub
+- CI pipeline to run in GitHub: [GHA CI Workflow](./.github/workflows/ci.yml)
 - helper Go functions and structs for DB connections and queries

 ## Getting Started